reinielc20/infs605-assignment2/README.md

 Then click 'Open' to open the repository folder in VS Code.
 You will see some files and folders.

 Open the Readme.md file to read the instructions for this particular repository.
+Then proceed to

 Option 2.
 Download a zip file and extract the starter files